pydio/pydio-doc-admin-guide/1_installation_guides/05_cells_install.md

 Then, define the url parameters of your instance:

-- **Bind Host**: internal url for Pydio cells: the various services reaches each other through the gateway at this address.
+- **Bind Host**: internal url for Pydio Cells: the various services reaches each other through the gateway at this address.
 In most common cases, it is `<ip>:<port>`(example: `192.168.0.192:80`).
 If you are going to use SSL you should put your secure port `443` or else.
 - **External HOST**: world facing URL of Pydio Cells.
 Usually, you can use the same URL as the bind URL.
 Thus this field is auto-filled with the value you have just entered and can be left untouched.
 In the case where you want to set up a more exotic configuration, adapt the URL here.
 - **Choose SSL Activation mode**:
   - **Provide paths to certificate/key files**: if you already have a certificate/key, you can use them.